-Liability coverage protects you and anyone insured under the auto insurance policy, should you cause bodily harm or propety damages to innocent third parties, while in use or operation of the vehicle.
+Liability coverage protects you and anyone insured under the auto insurance policy, should you cause bodily harm or property damages to innocent third parties, while in use or operating of the vehicle.

-$200,000 is the minimum liability coverage required, however most insures and brokers will offer no less than 1 million dollars of liability protection.
+$200,000 is the minimum liability coverage required, however, most insurers and brokers will offer no less than 1 million dollars of liability protection.

 Accident Benefits Coverage in Ontario include:

-Direct Compensation Property Damage, or DCPD, is require car insurance coverage under the Ontario automobile policy, OAP 1.
+Direct Compensation Property Damage, or DCPD, is mandatory insurance coverage under the Ontario automobile policy, OAP 1.
 You can call this the “no fault” insurance coverage on your car insurance policy.

 Coverage under DCPD can occur only if the following conditions are met: